coderedcorp/wagtail-seo/docs/getting-started/migration-3.rst

                 ("wagtailseo", "0003_seosettings_struct_org_fields"),
             ]

 #.
-Add a ``RunPython`` operation as your **first** operation.
-The code should handle
-   populating the settings structured data using existing pages, as well as the reverse operation.
+Edit your generated migration files to add a ``RunPython`` operation as your **first** operation.
+The code should handle populating the settings structured data using existing pages, as well as the reverse operation.
 Adapt depending on how you filled the structured data for your current site.

    .. code-block:: python